 Product stewardship is the responsible management of the environmental impact of a product throughout its life cycle.
-The voluntary product stewardship accreditation process was created by the Waste Minimisation Act 2008.
+The product stewardship accreditation process was created by the Waste Minimisation Act 2008.

-We oversees this process by:
+We oversee this process by:

 - being the point of contact for pre-application support and information